Tuesday, April 28, 2015

 Tom Collins

-I woke up this year in Lakeland Georgia, hanging out with one of my sons.
-(My eldest TaShant is in Fresno California, and my daughter is in Baltimore Maryland.)
-This is his second year back in the States after seven years overseas, and the first time we brought in the New Year, or spent the holidays together, since Kwanzaa in 2007, in Stockton California, at his Raney Family-Annual Kwanzaa Party.
-I thought I'd make the healthiest dishes to start off the New Year.
+I woke up in Lakeland, Georgia, hanging out with one of my sons this year.
+(My eldest, TaShant, is in Fresno, California, and my daughter is in Baltimore, Maryland.)
+This is his second year back in the States after seven years overseas, and the first time we brought in the New Year or spent the holidays together since Kwanzaa in 2007, in Stockton, California, at his Raney Family-Annual Kwanzaa Party.
+I thought I'd make the healthiest dishes to start the New Year.
 "Imani" "Faith"

 Peleau-

-One of my favorite dishes, I learned how to make this by visiting the Breadfruit Tree in Stockton, the dish is from St. Thomas, Chef Louis Bynoe attributes his passion and inspiration for cooking to his dear grandmother and his cherished Caribbean islands.
+I learned how to make one of my favorite dishes by visiting the Breadfruit Tree in Stockton.
+The dish is from St. Thomas, and Chef Louis Bynoe attributes his passion and inspiration for cooking to his dear grandmother and his cherished Caribbean islands.

 Rice stir-fried with fresh mixed vegetables and a myriad of spices to enhance your palate.